 Instructors will discover they are an owner of Class Teams that correspond with their normal courses.
-Students are not able to see or interact with courses until they are activated by an instructor.
+Students cannot see or interact with courses until they are activated by an instructor.

-Students enrolled in your course through Banner have also been added to the class team automatically, and the class roster will update your class team membership based on the feed from Brightspace which will run at least once every 24 hours, but will likely happen more frequently.
+Students enrolled in your course through Banner have also been added to the class team automatically, and the class roster will update your class team membership based on the feed from Brightspace which will run at least once every 24 hours, but likely more frequently.

 Student membership can also be managed manually – for example, adding or removing a student from the class team – but keep in mind that if you do add or remove a person from the Team, that person will need to be managed manually from then on in that course.
 (This is because the system is avoiding undoing something you set up intentionally.)